 The flag of Romania

 (Romanian: Drapelul României) is a vertical tricolor consisting of a blue, a yellow and a red band.
 The three bands are the same width.
 The current design was officially adopted in 1994, but has been in use since 1989.
-The first flag dates back to 1834, but the colors themselves have been used in the areas that today belong to Romania since the 9th century.
+The first flag dates back to 1834, but the colors themselves have been used since the 9th century in the areas belonging to Romania today.
 The colors have deep roots in Romanian history.
-The colors represent the three former principalities and historical provinces of Wallachia (blue), Transylvania (yellow) and Moldavia (red).
+In fact, the colors represent the three former principalities and historic provinces of Wallachia (blue), Transylvania (yellow) and Moldova (red).
 Each color has its own history in its area of origin, and the merging of the three colors has been a historical process.
-The communist government (1947-1989) tried to give symbolic meanings to the colors through propaganda: red would represent the blood of the fallen heroes, yellow for the wheat fields and blue for the sky.
-The communists always called the colors in the order red-yellow-blue, while the normal color order (from the lifting side) is just the other way around
+The Communist government (1947-1989) tried to give symbolic meanings to the colors through propaganda: red would stand for the blood of fallen heroes, yellow for wheat fields and blue for the sky.
+The communists also always called the colors in the order red-yellow-blue, while the normal color order (from the hoist side) is just the other way around

 The coat of arms of Romania

 (Romanian: Stema României) was approved by the Romanian Parliament on September 10, 1992.
-It is based on the coat of arms that the Kingdom of Romania used between 1922 and 1947.
-The coat of arms shows an eagle with a cross in its beak and with a scepter and sword in its claws.
-The three colors of the Romanian flag can also be seen in the coat of arms: blue, yellow and red.
+It is based on the coat of arms used by the Kingdom of Romania between 1922 and 1947.
+The coat of arms shows an eagle with a cross in its beak and holding a scepter and sword in its talons.
+The coat of arms also shows the three colors of the Romanian flag: blue, yellow and red.
 The shield in the center of the coat of arms is divided into five parts.
 Each part represents one historical region:

 1. Golden eagle – Wallachia (Valahia or Țara Românească)